Mount Hayes NH via Centennial Trail

 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, my blog may receive a commission at no additional cost to you.

-Mount Hayes NH Hike Details
+Mount Hayes NH Hike Overview

 Trail: Centennial Trail > Mahoosuc Trail

-Miles: 6.6 miles
+Length: 6.6 miles

-Hours: 4 hours hiking; 4.5 hours total
+My Trail Time: 4 hours hiking; 4.5 hours total

-Note: Although the hike to Mount Hayes is not overly strenuous, it gains over 2,000 feet of elevation and has a few steep sections.
 Also, the parking lot is off Hogan Road, which is unpaved.
 It fits only a handful of cars, but another parking lot is 0.2 miles from the trailhead at the intersection of Hogan Road and North Road.

 Mount Hayes NH via Centennial Trail Guide